The Ultimate Guide to finding cheap flights to Madrid

 Now you can select the specific month you are planning to travel or “Cheapest month” if you have even more flexibility in dates.

-In both cases, a calendar will appear with a list of flight prices, by day, during that month.
+In both cases, a calendar will appear with a list of flight prices to Madrid, by day, during that month.
 On the left, you will see the price of the outbound flight and on the right, you will see the inbound.

 You will be able to see exactly which days are low-priced.
 Daily prices under each calendar date are colored in green (most affordable), yellow (moderately-priced) and red (over the average).